cynthiateeters/hap-blog-starter/content/docs/06-shortcodes-filters.md

 | `thumbs-up` | HAP giving approval |
 | `lectures` | HAP teaching |
 | `scientist` | HAP experimenting |

+See the [HAP Pose Guide](/docs/08-hap-pose-guide/) for a complete tutorial and list of all available poses.

 ## The `currentBuildDate` shortcode